braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/report_builder.md

 ### Message

-Similar to a step-level breakdown, selecting **breakdown by message** shows the name of steps in each row. however, within **edit columns**, you'll have access to message-level metrics, such as channel-specific stats like email clicks and push opens.
+Similar to a step-level breakdown, selecting **breakdown by message** shows the name of steps in each row.
+However, within **edit columns**, you'll have access to message-level metrics, such as channel-specific stats like email clicks and push opens.

 ![Report][14]{: style="max-width:90%;"}